k4itrun/wick/README.md

 - **Configure the Project**
   - Change the name of `example.config.json` to `config.json`.
 This is located in `src/example.config.json`.
   - Edit all keys and their values.
 It is not required to give a value to capmonster, however it is recommended.
-  - When entering `log.guildId` and `log.channelId`, you must enter the ID of the server and channel where the bot is located.
+  - When entering `log.guild_id` and `log.channel_id`, you must enter the ID of the server and channel where the bot is located.
 Otherwise, the bot won't be able to send the token and will crash.
 - **Simulate Real Verification Bot**
   - In every server where you want the bot to be, create a new role called "Verified".
 (Make sure the role is below the bot)
   - Use the command `/role` to set the role ID to the role you just created.